jina-ai/jina/docs/fundamentals/executor/monitoring-executor.md

 Jina allows you to monitor every part of a Flow, including Executor, with the Grafana/Prometheus.
 This section documents the ability to add custom monitoring to the Executor.

+Custom metrics are useful when you want to monitor each subpart of your Executors.
+Jina allows you to leverage the full power of the [prometheus-client](https://github.com/prometheus/client_python) to define useful metrics for each of your Executor.
+We provide a convenient wrapper as well, i.e `@monitor()`, which let you easily monitor sub-method of your Executor.

 ```{admonition} Full detail on monitoring
 :class: seealso